ufs-community/uwtools/docs/sections/user_guide/rocoto_yaml.rst

   ...
   </workflow>

-``cycledef``: This section is comprised of a list of grouped cycle definitions for a workflow.
+``cycledef:``: This section is a list of grouped cycle definitions for a workflow.
 Any number of entries is supported.
-Similar to ``attrs`` for the ``workflow`` level, this entry, too has an ``attrs`` tag that follows the exact requirements of those in the Rocoto XML language.
-The ``spec`` entry is required and supports either the "start, stop, step" syntax, or the "crontab-like" method supported by Rocoto.
+Similar to ``attrs:`` for the ``workflow:`` level, this entry has an ``attrs:`` tag that follows the exact requirements of those in the Rocoto XML language.
+The ``spec:`` entry is required and supports either the "start, stop, step" syntax, or the "crontab-like" method supported by Rocoto.
 The example above translates to a single ``<cycledef>`` tag:

 .. code:: XML

   <cycledef group="howdy">202209290000 202209300000 06:00:00</cycledef>

-``entities``: This section is a set of key/value pairs where the keys are the named entities (or XML variables) and the values track to the values of those XML entities.
-Each entry shows up as an entry like ``<!ENTITY key "value">``.
+``entities:``: This section defines key/value pairs -- each rendered as ``<!ENTITY key "value">`` -- to translate to named entities (variables) in XML.
 The example above would yield:

 .. code:: XML